keegandonley/hypothesis/src/content/docs/case.md

 ## Permalink

-The input is encoded in the URL query string (`?input=...`), making it easy to share a specific conversion.
+The input is encoded in the URL query string (`?input=...`) so you can share a specific conversion.